NurMuhammadCSE/Mobile-Shop-Assignment-2/readme.md

 ## Key Features

+- **Express.js**: Used for building the server and handling HTTP requests.
+- **TypeScript**: Provides type safety and enhances code quality.
+- **MongoDB (with Mongoose)**: Manages data storage and retrieval for products and orders.
+- **Zod**: Integrated for robust data validation ensuring data integrity.

+- **Deployment**: Deployed on Vercel for scalable and reliable production hosting.
 - **Product Management**: Comprehensive CRUD operations for products.
 - **Inventory Management**: Automated updates to product inventory and stock status.
 - **Validation**: Implemented robust data validation using Zod to ensure data integrity.